-Grape Growing and Winemaking in Tennessee
+A Brief History of Grape Growing and Winemaking in Tennessee

-During the late 1800s, vineyards were flourishing in Tennessee, mostly in areas that were believed to be unsuitable for other agricultural uses.
-At the time, it appeared that grape-growing would become one of Tennessee’s most important cash crops.
-However, Prohibition all but ended this promise in 1919.
+During the late 1800s, European settlers, predominantly from Germany, brought grape growing and winemaking to Tennessee.
+Vineyards were flourishing, mostly in areas that were believed to be unsuitable for other agricultural uses.
+A U.S. Department Agricultural report from 1880 citied 1,128 acres, producing 64,767 gallons of wine in Tennessee.
+After the Civil War, it appeared that grape-growing would become one of Tennessee’s most important cash crops.
+J.A.
+Killebrew devoted an entire chapter to cultivating grapes in his book, Introduction to Resources in Tennessee.** However, Prohibition all but ended this promise in 1919.